alssndro/sandros-sketch-plugins/README.md

 ![Clear All Guides](plugin previews/clear all guides.gif)

-#### Resize and Align to Baseline Grid
+### Resize and Align to Baseline Grid

-Resizes and aligns currently selected elements to fit the Baseline Grid of the current Artboard
+Resizes and aligns currently selected elements to fit the Baseline Grid of the current Artboard.

 ![Resize and Align to Baseline Grid](plugin previews/resize and align.gif)